 DSPs are classified into two kinds: self-serve and full-service.
 The self-serve platform is known for managing your ad campaign, while full-serviced DSP is known for the costly price tag that goes with it.

-The self-serve DSP has a lower-cost entry for advertisers, hence, making it a better choice for those advertisers who would preferably manage a campaign on their own terms.
-On the other hand, the full-service DSPs have their own account managers leading the campaigns on your behalf.
+The self-serve DSP has a lower-cost entry for advertisers, making it a better choice for advertisers who would preferably manage a campaign on their terms.
+On the other hand, the full-service DSPs have their account managers leading the drives on your behalf.
 They ensure the success of your campaign, starting from planning, budget distribution, and targeting options.